Events Past, But Not Forgotten

 This session will describe Parent-Child Interaction Therapy (PCIT), a dynamic intervention that works directly with parents and their young children to help parents strengthen their bonds and communication with their children.
 PCIT provides parents with the skills they can use to help enhance their child’s emotional and behavioral regulation.
 It can even provide them the skills to help them resolve their children’s experience of trauma, including children’s exposure to substance use and other adversities.
 PCIT has been modified for use in various diverse communities and can be considered for the substance use recovery context.

-Presenters: Dr. Dimitri Topitzes
+Presenter: Dr. Dimitri Topitzes

 Date: Thursday, August 17, 2023